Skånetrafiken

 Skånetrafiken (lit.
-'Scania Transport') is the regional organisation responsible for managing public transport in Skåne County, southern Sweden.
+'The Scania Traffic') is the regional organisation responsible for managing public transport in Skåne County, southern Sweden.

 Skånetrafiken was founded in 1999 when the two Scanian counties of Kristianstads län and Malmöhus län were merged into one region, causing the two respective transport authorities for each previous county to be amalgamated.
 Presently, Skånetrafiken is a part of the regional government of Region Skåne.

 The main office is located in Hässleholm with a second office in Lund.
 The managing director of Skånetrafiken is Magnus Hedin.

 Public transport services

 Skånetrafiken organise train services on several lines within Scania, called Pågatåg, which are currently delivered under contract by VR (former Arriva).
-These are supplemented by the Öresundståg, regional train services managed by Skånetrafiken, which cross into Denmark and neighbouring counties in Sweden.
-The Öresundståg network in both Denmark and Sweden is from 11.
-December 2022 operated by Transdev.
-Before the 11.
-December 2022, the Öresundståg was operated by DSB and SJ Öresund in cooperation.
+These are supplemented by the Öresundståg, regional train services managed by Skånetrafiken and other local transport authorities, which cross into Denmark and neighbouring counties in Sweden.
+The Öresundståg network in both Denmark and Sweden.
+On the 14th of December VR Sverige took over the operation and maintenance of the Öresundståg from Transdev.
+Before the 11th of December 2022, the Öresundståg was operated by DSB and SJ Öresund in cooperation.

-Urban bus services are available in 10 cities and towns in Scania with the majority of services in Malmö, Helsingborg and Lund.
-Regional buses routes that connect cities and town operate throughout Scania.
-A colour scheme is used to distinguish urban from regional/inter-urban buse: the former are green whereas the latter are yellow.
-On a similar principle, Pågatåg trains are painted light purple, while Öresundståg vehicles are primarily silver-grey.
+City bus services are available in 10 cities and towns in Scania with the majority of services in Malmö, Helsingborg and Lund.
+Regional bus routes that connect cities and town operate throughout Scania.

 Depending on the results of the bidding process, different bus companies are awarded contracts for bus lines.
-The principal bus companies running bus services for Skånetrafiken are Veolia Transport, Arriva, Nobina Sverige, VR, and Bergkvarabuss.
+The principal bus companies running bus services for Skånetrafiken are Veolia Transport, Arriva, Nobina, VR, and Bergkvarabuss.

 Some services for transportation of handicapped people are also run by Skånetrafiken under the name of Serviceresor.
-Additionally, Skånetrafiken operates a boat service between Landskrona harbour and the island of Ven.

 Some train and bus services between Scania and the adjoining counties of Blekinge, Halland and Kronoberg are organised in conjunction with corresponding regional transit authorities in the respective counties.

 Skånetrafiken is also the brand used for the Lund tramway.